IBMDeveloperUK/Audio-Classification-w.-Convolutional-Neural-Networks/README.md

 _ahem_

-In this workshop, you'll learn how to tell which of two people is speaking - namely Stephen Colbert or Conan O'Briend.
+In this workshop, you'll learn how to tell which of two people is speaking - namely Stephen Colbert or Conan O'Brien.

 The workshop is aimed at people who are interested in learning about machine learning.